PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

     * Replaced old debugger built-in code with the newer imwatchingyou version
     * Required removing all of the 'sg.' before PySimpleGUI calls since not importing
     * Dynamically create the debugger object when first call to `refresh` or `show` is made
-* Started the procecss of renaming Class Methods that are private to start with _
+* Started the process of renaming Class Methods that are private to start with _
 * Needed for the automatic documentation generation that's being worked on
 * Fixed crash when clicking the Debug button
 * Fixed bug in DeleteFigure.
 Needed to delete image separately